-- 6.6.1 Changing a shopfront is often seen as a way to modernize a shop, especially when ownership changes or when the use of a shop alters. - 6.6.2 Good design need not necessarily be traditional and there are many locations where a well-designed modern shopfront will be acceptable but it must be sympathetic to the building above and the streetscape. - 6.6.3 The presence of unsympathetic shopfronts already within a host building or features elsewhere within the street is not sufficient argument for the installation of equally unattractive or inappropriate features in a new shopfront.
-Betterment will be sought in all cases to improve the character and appearance of the street scene and complement and enhance features of the building in question. - 6.6.4 New and replacement shopfronts must: - Relate to the building of which it is an integral part; - Respect the proportions and architectural detailing of the building; - Ensure that the ground floor is not divorced from the rest of the building; - Reflect the surrounding character of the area; and - Take account of the variation of individual buildings where a shop occupies more than one building and the elevations are of different design.
+- 6.6.1 Changing a shopfront is often seen as a way to modernize a shop, especially when ownership changes or when the use of a shop alters. - 6.6.2 Good design need not necessarily be traditional and there are many locations where a well-designed modern shopfront will be acceptable but it must be sympathetic to the building above and the streetscape. - 6.6.3 If a traditional style replacement is to be used, it should be appropriate to the building and locality.
+It must never appear to be of earlier date than the rest of the building. - 6.6.4 The presence of unsympathetic shopfronts already within a host building or features elsewhere within the street is not sufficient argument for the installation of equally unattractive or inappropriate features in a new shopfront.
+Betterment will be sought in all cases to improve the character and appearance of the street scene and complement and enhance features of the building in question. - 6.6.5 New and replacement shopfronts should: - Relate to the building of which it is an integral part; - Respect the proportions and architectural detailing of the building; - Ensure that the ground floor is not divorced from the rest of the building; - Reflect the surrounding character of the area; - Take account of the variation of individual buildings where a shop occupies more than one building and the elevations are of different design.
+There should be a variation in the design of the individual shopfronts; and - Avoid extensive glazing so that a shopfront looks structurally supported whilst also framing the display window.

-- 6.6.5 A fascia should state only the name of the trader and, if necessary, the nature of the trade.
-Unnecessary duplication of a name on a single fascia will not be permitted. - 6.6.6 The existence of any former unsuitable fascia should not influence the design of a replacement and any new fascia should not be applied over the top of an existing one. - 6.6.7 New fascias must be of a scale and design in proportion to the design of the shopfront and height of the building as a whole.
+- 6.6.6 A fascia should state only the name of the trader and, if necessary, the nature of the trade.
+Unnecessary duplication of a name on a single fascia will not be permitted. - 6.6.7 The existence of any former unsuitable fascia should not influence the design of a replacement and any new fascia should not be applied over the top of an existing one. - 6.6.8 New fascias must be of a scale and design in proportion to the design of the shopfront and height of the building as a whole.
 The fascia must be no higher than the bottom the first floor windowsill above (this includes shops and businesses on upper floors).
+Fascias should not generally exceed 0.6 metres (2 feet) in depth. - 6.6.9 Lettering should generally be restricted to a maximum height of 0.3 metres (12 inches) unless exceptional circumstances prevail e.g. large scale building.
+The materials for the lettering should be appropriate to the context of the area.
+Hand painted lettering on fascias will be encouraged.